 For this easy French toast, we took the traditional ingredients needed and added items to create a homemade caramel sauce, too!
 Here’s what you’ll need:

-- Bread – We used Texas toast, but any thick, crusty bread loaf will work.
+- Bread – We used Brioche, but any thick, bread loaf will work.

 - Eggs – These help lock in moisture, creating the moist center and crisp outside we love.